An outlaw biker story set during the aftermath of an alien invasion in 1970s England.

 She picked up the sawn-off shotgun lying beside her sleeping bag and inserted a cartridge in each of the twin barrels.
 You can’t be too careful out there, Fat Brenda always drilled into her.
 That was true, but shotguns were only useful for scaring off packs of wild dogs or as a quick way of getting through locked doors.
 Against the Angels they were no use at all.
 Nothing was.

 Mia stuffed the loaded shotgun into a backpack and looked around the jumble of possessions littering her tent to see if there was anything else she might need for the shopping trip.
-A six inch serrated knife with an ivory handle and a box of spare shotgun cartridges went into the breast pockets of her leather jacket.
-She picked up a torch, checked it still worked, and tossed it into the bag with the shotgun.
+A six inch serrated knife and a box of spare shotgun cartridges went into the breast pockets of her leather jacket.
+She picked up a torch, checked it still worked, and tossed it into the backpack with the shotgun.
 After another quick look around, she slung the bag over one shoulder and stepped out of the tent into the gathering dusk.

 Wicked Tina, Suzy and Margot were waiting for her.
 Mia looked beyond them to the lake at the far end of the campsite, expecting to see Fat Brenda among the group of men and women watching Bonehead try to light the fire for the night.
-They jeered as he threw match after match at the petrol-soaked damp branches piled up like a skeletal tepee by the side of the lake.
-He struck another match and threw it.
-It blew out before it landed on target.
+The winged skull tattoos on each of his biceps bulged as he struck match after match and tossed them at the petrol-soaked damp branches piled up like a skeletal tepee by the side of the lake.
+He struck another match and threw it at the branches.
+It extinguished long before it got anywhere near them.

-“You need to get a bit closer,” Tanner said, “hold it next to the wood when you strike it, then it won’t go out before it takes hold.”
+“You need to get a lot closer than that,” Tanner said, “and hold it next to the wood when you strike it.”

 “Yeah right,” Bonehead said, “and lose me beard and eyebrows again.
 Nah, you’re all right, I’ll do it me own way.”